-When 802.1x authentication is enabled, the Fiery Server uses one of the two EAP methods to seek authentication for an Ethernet connection from an 802.1x authentication server (such as a RADIUS server), often through an intermediate access point (an authenticator).
+When 802.1x authentication is enabled, the Fiery server uses one of the two EAP methods to seek authentication for an Ethernet connection from an 802.1x authentication server (such as a RADIUS server), often through an intermediate access point (an authenticator).

-The Fiery Server seeks this authentication at startup time, or when the Ethernet cable is disconnected and reconnected.
-If the Fiery Server is successfully authenticated, it is allowed access to the network.
+The Fiery server seeks this authentication at startup time, or when the Ethernet cable is disconnected and reconnected.
+If the Fiery server is successfully authenticated, it is allowed access to the network.

-- 1 From Configure, choose Network > 802.1x Authentication. - 2 If you want the Fiery Server to request authentication over 802.1x when connecting to the network, select Enable 802.1x Authentication. - 3 From the Select EAP Type menu, select the type of EAP. - 4 Enter the user name and password. - This is what the Fiery Server uses to request authentication from an 802.1x authentication server. - 5 If you chose PEAP-MSCHAPv2 as the EAP type and want the Fiery Server to use a trusted root certificate when communicating with the authentication server, select Validate Server Certificate. - If you want the Fiery Server to validate the server certificate, place the certificate in the list of trusted certificates of the Fiery Server.
-See Manage certificates on page 30. - 6 Save your changes.
+- From Configure, choose Network > 802.1x Authentication. - If you want the Fiery server to request authentication over 802.1x when connecting to the network, select Enable 802.1x Authentication. - 3 From the Select EAP Type menu, select the type of EAP. - 4 Enter the user name and password. - This is what the Fiery server uses to request authentication from an 802.1x authentication server. - 5 If you chose PEAP-MSCHAPv2 as the EAP type and want the Fiery server to use a trusted root certificate when communicating with the authentication server, select Validate Server Certificate. - If you want the Fiery server to validate the server certificate, place the certificate in the list of trusted certificates of the Fiery server.
+See Manage certificates on page 23.